 DP Coordinator along with Heads of Departments will be collectively responsible for annual review of the assessment policy for the first three years and after that, the review will be done every two years.
 After review, the recommendation will be sent to HOS and after the approval of HOS, the suggested changes will be incorporated in the policy.
 The link to the revised policy will be given on the school’s website and all the stakeholders will be notified regarding the same through mail and blog.

 Fountainhead believes in the system of having internal deadlines well before time so as to meet DP deadlines effectively.
 For this purpose, the DP Coordinator is entrusted with the task of framing internal deadline calendar keeping in mind the deadlines set by IB for external assessment and moderation.

 The HODs of respective departments will have the responsibility to train the new teachers.
 For this purpose, the HODs are expected to assign the new teachers to experienced DP teachers within the Department.

 Monitor the progress through feedback from the senior teachers.

-Also school has initiated a system of instructional rounds where a specific teacher invites his/her colleagues to observe the class of that specific teacher and learn from it.
-The purpose of instructional round is to develop an environment of learning without any fear of consequences.
-Also suggestion for improvement will be provided on the request of teacher whose class has been observed.
+Also, the school has initiated a system of instructional rounds where a specific teacher invites his/her colleagues to observe the class of that specific teacher and learn from it.
+The purpose of the instructional round is to develop an environment of learning without any fear of consequences.
+Also, a suggestion for improvement will be provided on the request of the teacher whose class has been observed.

 - Diploma Programme assessment: principles and practice, 2004, International Baccalaureate Organization